Ben Futcher: Coaching career

 Futcher was appointed Player/Development coach in the summer of 2012, however he reverted to his coaching priorities after not being handed a squad number for the 2012–13 season.
 Futcher assisted Peter Shirtliff as joint-caretaker manager before the appointment of Kevin Blackwell.
 In June 2015 Futcher was made Assistant Manager to David Flitcroft after Chris Brass was made Head of Football Operations.

 In June 2017 he was appointed assistant manager of Swindon Town, and followed Flitcroft to Mansfield Town on 1 March 2018 until 14 May 2019.

 Futcher now works for The Football Association as a youth coach developer.

 On 9 August 2024, Futcher stepped up to take interim charge of the England U21 squad following Lee Carsley's own interim appointment with the senior side.

 Personal life

-Ben is the son of ex-Manchester City, Oldham Athletic, Luton Town and Grimsby Town defender Paul Futcher.
+Ben is the son of ex-Manchester City, Oldham Athletic, Luton Town, Grimsby Town and Barnsley defender Paul Futcher.
 Other footballing members of Ben's family include his uncles Ron Futcher and Graham Futcher (both ex-Chester), cousins Danny Murphy (England international) and Stephen Futcher (ex-Wrexham).
 Futcher is studying part-time for a bachelor's degree in Sports Performance at the University of Salford.

 In January 2011 Futcher was rocked by the death of close friend and former Lincoln and Macclesfield teammate Richard Butcher, in September 2012 he still claimed he is still affected by the passing of Butcher.